Degree three cohomology of function fields of surfaces: Introduction

+\begin{question} Let $k$ be a finite field and $l$ a prime not equal to the characteristic of $k$.
+Let $X$ be a smooth projective 3-fold over $k$ and $K$ its function field.
+Is $H^3_{nr}(K/k, \Q_l/\Z_l(2)) = 0$? \end{question}

+The above local-global principle in the setting of function fields of curves over global fields of positive characteristic not equal to 2 leads to an affirmative answer to the above question for conic fibrations over surfaces over finite fields (\ref{h3ur-ff}).
+In fact we prove the following

+\begin{theorem} Let $k$ be a finite field of characteristic not equal to 2.
+Let $X$ be a smooth, projective, integral surface over $k$ and $K$ its function field.
+Let $n$ be a natural number coprime to the characteristic of $K$ and $C$ a smooth conic over $K$.
+Then $H^3_{nr}(K(C)/k, ~\mu_n^{\otimes 2}) = 0$. \end{theorem}

-Let $X$ be a smooth projective surface over a finite field ${\mathbf{F}}$ of characteristic $p$ not equal to 2.
-Let $f : Y \to X$ be a surjective morphism, $Y$ being a smooth, projective 3-fold over ${\mathbf{F}}$, with the generic fibre of $f$ a smooth conic over ${\mathbf{F}}(X)$.
-Using the local-global principle described earlier, we prove that the unramified cohomology group $H^3_{nr}({\mathbf{F}}(Y)/Y, {\mathbf{Q}}_l/{\mathbf{Z}}_l(2))$ is zero if $l \neq p$.
-The vanishing of the unramified cohomology groups has consequences in the study of integral Tate conjecture and Brauer-Manin obstruction for existence of zero-cycles (cf. \S 6).
+Let $X$ be a smooth projective surface over a finite field ${ {\F}}$ of characteristic $p$ not equal to 2.
+Let $f : Y \to X$ be a surjective morphism, $Y$ being a smooth, projective 3-fold over ${ {\F}}$, with the generic fibre of $f$ a smooth conic over ${{\F}}(X)$.
+The vanishing of the third unramified cohomology group has consequences in the study of integral Tate conjecture and Brauer-Manin obstruction to the existence of zero-cycles of degree one (cf. \cite{CTK}, Theorem 7.4).